thecoffeehog/TimeConverter/README.md

 3) Name of the city whose time you need to find

-This tool uses Google Places API ( https://developers.google.com/places/ ) for all the conversions.
+This tool uses Google Places API ( https://developers.google.com/places/ ) for all the conversions